'alam al-mansûr: Saadi sultanate

 After the Battle of Alcácer Quibir in which Saadi Sultan Ahmad al-Mansur emerged victorious, al-Mansur restored the use the banner as al-liwa' al-mansûr.'
 The banner was used as an emblem of the royal power during the Saadi sultanate.
-The banner was descriebd in al-Fishtali's Manahil.
+The banner was described in al-Fishtali's Manahil.

 The al-liwa' al-mansûr, which was also used as a central symbol of al-Mansur's state, also symbolized the central nature of the Makhzen, the continuity of the empire and especially its independence from the Ottoman Empire, and was displayed during all official ceremonies.'